Education Team

 Ngabo Nabea

 Though born in Toronto, Ngabo Nabea (he/him) spent much of his childhood travelling and studying abroad.
-He returned to Toronto to study theatre performance at Ryerson University.
-His first experience working with Studio 180 was for a reading of Common by Marie-Beath Badian as part of their new works IN DEVELOPMENT program.
-Upon graduating, he has performed in various shows around Toronto, including leads in Twisted (Factory Theatre), The Postman (Appledore Productions, Pan Am Games), The Number’s Game (Storefront Theatre), I and You (Globe Theatre), As You Like It and Fences (Grand Theatre).
-He has continued to hone his skills with the Factory Theatre Mechanicals and the Stratford Birmingham Conservatory and in 2022 performed in Death and the King’s Horseman and Hamlet at the Stratford Festival.
+He returned to Toronto to study theatre performance at Toronto Metropolitan University.
+His first experience working with Studio 180 was for a reading of Common by Marie-Beath Badian as part of the IN DEVELOPMENT program.
+Upon graduating, he has performed in various shows around Toronto, including leads in Twisted (Factory Theatre), The Postman (Appledore Productions, Pan Am Games), The Number’s Game (Storefront Theatre), I and You (Globe Theatre), Rosalynd/As You Like It (Driftwood Theatre), Fences (Grand Theatre) and Three Sisters (Soulpepper/Obsidian Theatre).
 He has also appeared in various TV shows, including Pretty Hard Cases, The Strain, Salvation and The Expanse.
-Ngabo is also an avid self-taught illustrator, having recently drawn promotional artwork for events hosted by Stratford Theatre, Suddenspark Collective and Soulpepper.
+Ngabo is also an avid self-taught illustrator, and has drawn promotional artwork for events hosted by Stratford Theatre, Suddenspark Collective and Soulpepper.

 I like seeing students passionately (and respectfully) sharing their differing opinions on things, born out of different cultures, identities and experiences.
 Honestly, the world could definitely use more of that (or you know, if not the world, at least Twitter).